 Abertillery Fire Brigade.

-On Tuesday 1st July 1890 a meeting of the Abertillery Chamber of Trade held at the National Schoolroom with the following members – Mr L. R. Rogers (Chairman); Mr D. Gulliford; Mr George Gregory; Mr J. Wright; Mr H. Cole; Mr Joseph Price; Mr J. Thomas; Mr D. Harris; Mr Jesse Carter; Mr J. E. Phillips; Mr A. H. Thomas; Mr W. B. Harrison; Mr W. T. Michael; Mr J. Thomas; Mr J. Wallace; Mr Thomas Robins; Mr Arthur Tilney; Mr J. W. Williams; Mr F. J. Lane; Mr Williams (Ironmonger); Mr J. Phillips; Mr C. Carpenter and Mr J. T. Baker (Secretary): Mr W. B. Harrison gave notice that at the next meeting he would call the attention of the Chamber to the advisability of forming a Volunteer Fire Brigade for the town and district.
+On Tuesday 1st July 1890 a meeting of the Abertillery Chamber of Trade held at the National Schoolroom with the following members – Mr L. R. Rogers (Chairman); Mr D. Gulliford; Mr George Gregory; Mr J. Wright; Mr H. Cole; Mr Joseph Price; Mr J. Thomas; Mr D. Harris; Mr Jesse Carter; Mr J. E. Phillips; Mr A. H. Thomas; Mr W. B. Harrison; Mr W. T. Michael; Mr J. Thomas; Mr J. Wallace; Mr Thomas Robins; Mr Arthur Tilney; Mr J. W. Williams; Mr F. J. Lane; Mr Williams (Ironmonger); Mr J. Phillips; Mr C. Carpenter and Mr J. T. Baker (Secretary): Mr W. B. Harrison gave notice that at the next meeting he would call the attention of the chamber to the advisability of forming a volunteer fire brigade for the town and district.

-On Tuesday 17th March 1891 at a meeting of the Fire Brigade Committee held at the Abertillery National School, Mr L. R. Rogers (Chairman) Mr Edgar Webb (Solicitor) Aberbeeg, stated that Mr Webb had promised to give the movement his support.
-Mr Wallace stated that the Board had gave £25 towards equipment.
-Mr Wallace was elected Treasurer and Mr Webb was invited to take the Captaincy.
+On Tuesday 17th March 1891 at a meeting of the volunteer fire brigade committee held at the Abertillery National School, Mr L. R. Rogers (Chairman) Mr Edgar Webb (Solicitor) Aberbeeg, stated that Mr Webb had promised to give the movement his support.
+Mr Wallace stated that the Abertillery Local Board had gave £25 towards equipment.
+Mr Wallace was elected treasurer and Mr Webb was invited to take the captaincy.

-In April 1898 an electrical call system was installed at the Station Abertillery for the cost of £100
+In April 1898 an electrical call system was installed at the station Abertillery for the cost of £100.

 In January 1899 Mr Burgess was Captain.